Ezibenroc/robot/README.md

 info queries to the arbiter.
 This is more efficient than walking/mining a cell without knowledge, since an info query takes no time whereas an action query takes more than 250ms.

-When a robot detect gold, it collect it.
+When a robot detects gold, it collects it.

-Once the scan is terminated (and all the gold of the neighbour cells has been collected), the robot move to a free neighbour cell, and start this process again.
+Once the scan is terminated (and all the gold of the neighbour cells has been collected), the robot moves to a free neighbour cell, and starts this process again.

 The fundamental decision is the choice of such a free cell to move on.
 The robot will chose randomly among the cells where no robot have never been.
 If no such cell exist, it will chose randomly among all the free cells.
 If there is no free cell at all, it stays in place (and will restart the process in a few time).

-Once the robot chose a cell, it performs a move query to the arbiter, and informs the other robots of this new action.
+Once the robot has chosen a cell, it performs a move query to the arbiter, and informs the other robots of this new action.
 By doing so, all robots know in real-time what cells have been visited.